Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 - Node that follows headers, therefore knows state roots and can ask for state-proofs to do more.

+Note:

+Establish that it is merely an alternative node implementation.

 ---v

 ### State of Light Clients